cascadecanyon/Elk_Project/README.md

 Only the Jump-Box-Provisioner and ELK Stack (Kibana) machines can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 'My IP'

-Machines within the network can only be accessed by Jump-Box-Provisioner.
+Machines within the network can only be accessed by Jump-Box-Provisioner (IP 10.0.0.4)
 - The Jump Box can access the ELK VM using SSH.
-The Jump Box's IP address is 10.0.0.4
+The Elk's VM IP address is 10.1.0.4

 A summary of the access policies in place can be found in the table below.